About the Book Awards

 The Awards: Celebrating excellence in photography and moving image publishing

-The annual Kraszna-Krausz Book Awards recognise individuals or groups of individuals who, in the opinion of the Judges, have made an outstanding original or lasting contribution to the literature of or concerning the art and practice of photography or the moving image.
+The annual Kraszna-Krausz Book Awards recognise individuals or groups of individuals who, in the opinion of the Judges, have made an outstanding original or lasting contribution to the art and practice of photography or the moving image through the medium of the book.
 Two winning titles are selected; one in the field of photography and one in the field of the moving image (including film, television and digital media).

 Eligibility